andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://data-flair.training/blogs/category/interview-questions" target="_blank">data-flair.training/interview-questions</a>

 #### Developer Roadmap
 This repository contains a set of charts demonstrating different paths to take and technologies to adopt in order to become a front-end, back-end, or dev-ops engineer.
-While it seems a bit overwhelming in the beginning, it is a useful guide for what’s possible and needed in this fast-changing industry.
+While it seems a bit overwhelming in the beginning, it is a useful guide for what's possible and needed in this fast-changing industry.
 The repo gets updated every year to reflect changes in the ecosystem.<br>
 <a href="https://roadmap.sh" target="_blank">roadmap.sh</a>

 #### GeeksforGeeks